Anne Curtis: Personal life

 In December 2016, Curtis became engaged to her longtime boyfriend, restaurateur and food blogger Erwan Heussaff; they were married on 12 November 2017 in Queenstown, New Zealand.
-Curtis gave birth to the couple's child, Dahlia Amélie on 2 March 2020.
+Curtis gave birth to their child, Dahlia Amélie on 2 March 2020.
 The name "Dahlia" is said to be taken from the name of Curtis' character in her 1997 debut film, Magic Kingdom: Ang Alamat ng Damortis.